 Tammy continued to work the panels as she spoke, “We have a problem.”

-I took a better look at her and noticed she was wearing an extra bracelet from what she usually wears.
+I took a better look at her and noticed she was wearing an extra bracelet.
 It was bigger than the others and had a green glow.
-She was also doing more hand movements than she usually does, and her hair wasn’t glowing nearly as brightly as it normally did.
+She was also doing more hand movements than normal, and her hair wasn’t glowing nearly as brightly as it normally did.

-She continued, “The shady racers destroyed the gears that allow the island’s casing to close when the island sinks.”
+She continued, “Lone’s racers destroyed the gears that allow the island’s casing to close when the island sinks.”

 “Well, can’t you fix it?”
 Kiko asked.